mcfnord/cem/src/ref/gal-nov14.md

 -   During a trip to San Francisco paid for by the Wounded Warrior Fund, a private fund for injured marines, I bought everyone's lunch.
-Darin asked for the receipt because the fund would compensate him.
-This was theft.
+Darin asked for my receipt, explaining the Fund would compensate him.

 -   At Emily's internment Darin shook hands and asked my older brother, "you are John's brother?
 I hope we can put this family conflict behind us."
 His activity in court showed no intention of doing so at that time.
-My brother said his name and Darin shook his head as if the name was unimportant.

 -   At the 2^nd^ adoption meeting, Darin interrupted my sister to object to the tone of her voice.
 My sister is very level headed,